MohamedAliSmk/EMS-App/README.md

 docker-compose up -d
 ```

+Wait for 5 minutes for ERPNext site to be created or check create-site container logs before opening browser on port 8080. (username: Administrator, password: admin)

+If you ran in a Dev Docker environment, to view container logs: docker compose -f pwd.yml logs -f create-site.
+Don't worry about some of the initial error messages, some services take a while to become ready, and then they go away.

 ### Step 4: Install the Custom App on Your Site
 Once the containers are running, follow these steps to install your custom app: